vtluug/docker-manifests/sczi/dex/README.md

 ## Configuration

-Create the directory `/nfs/cistern/docker/data/dex`.
+Create the directory `/nfs/cistern/docker/data/dex` with permissions 1001:1001.

-Fill in 'bindPW' with dex's password (found in vtluug-admin repo)
+Create the file 'dex.env' with 'DEX_LDAP_PASSWORD' set to dex's password (found in vtluug-admin repo)

 ## Running it